SuperpositionStudios/AndOre/wiki/door.md

 * Build with: `b, 5, *`
 * Build Cost: `1000 Ore`
 * Ore Dropped on Destruction: `333 Ore`

-#### Services Offered

-You can use the Door once per turn.

-The owner or corp member can travels through the door.

-#### Owner Information

-The Door only allows the owner or corp members to pass through.

-The standing (Ally, Neutral, or Enemy) of the owner determines whether a player can pass through the door.
+* Health: `250`

-#### Origin
+#### Uses

-The Door is one of the original structures from v1.0.
+The door is a high health building that will allow the owner and their friends to pass through, but not their enemies.

+More specifically, the member's of the owner's corp can pass through as well as the Allies of the owner, but not neutral or enemy players.

 Contributors
 ============
 - Alexander Pape
+- Ryan Courbron

-##### Page last edited on 10/14/16
+##### Page last edited on 12/8/2016 (Version 1.5, THe Benovelant Bearded Dragon)